The biggest worry about energy storage superconductors

 - Lithium mining is the biggest beneficiary of energy storage

-- The biggest profit link of energy storage
+- The biggest potential energy storage investment

 - Energy storage density of superconductors at room temperature